et-alii/Displacers/README.md

 Where $i$ is the independent variable and $d$ the dependent one.

+#### Submatrix

+Seeks to determine the region in which the point is located, so from a given matrix, a coordinate and a radius, it returns a submatrix, with the coordinate as center and with the quantity of the radius of numbers in all cardinal directions from it, if it's posible, else the submatrix could be trimmed.
+The function inspects if the given coordinate is not close to some border, so the numbers around are enough to accomplish with the radius.
+If it's the case, our submatrix get trimmed using as limit the border of the matrix.

 ### Repository description
 >
 >model.py contains the implementation of the mathematical model.